F5Networks/f5-neutron-lbaas-dashboard-docs/docs/sni-limitation.rst

 Background
 ----------

-Creating a new *TERMINATED_HTTPS* load balancer(LB for short) with new certificate(s) on OpenStack dashboard will trigger a new virtual server(VS for short) with new SSL profile(s) to be created on BIGIP side.
+Creating a new *TERMINATED_HTTPS* load balancer(LB for short) with new certificate(s) on OpenStack dashboard will trigger a new virtual server(VS for short) with new SSL profile(s) created on BIGIP side.

 It is possible to reuse existing certificates for creating new LB, which will trigger on BIGIP side, reusing existing SSL profiles for creating new VS.

-It can be summarized as:
+In summary:

 * Relation between certificate and SSL profile is one-to-one.
-* Certificate can be used by multiple LBs just as SSL profile can be used by multiple VSs on BIGIP side.
+* Certificate can associate to multiple LBs just as SSL profile can associate to multiple VSs on BIGIP side.

 SNI TLS Load Balancer